Alicia Coppola: Career

-Coppola began her television career as a hostess on the MTV game show Remote Control.
+Coppola's first TV appearance was in 1988 in an uncredited role on Saturday Night Live, playing a party guest of Michael Dukakis.
+Her first credited role was as hostess during the fourth season of the MTV game show Remote Control, replacing Kari Wuhrer, from 1989 to 1990.

 In 1991, Coppola joined the cast of the soap opera Another World, playing the vixen Lorna Devon, the long-lost daughter of popular character Felicia Gallant.
 She played the role until 1994.

 Coppola's better-known TV jobs have included a recurring role on Trinity (1998–99), a starring role on the American remake of the British comedy Cold Feet (1999), and top billing on the TNT drama Bull (2000).
 She played Leesa in a 1999 episode of Sports Night, appeared briefly as Betazoid Lt.
-Stadi in the pilot episode of Star Trek: Voyager, played a cannibalistic murderer on CSI: Crime Scene Investigation, a widow who marries her late husband's killer on Law & Order: Criminal Intent, and appeared several times as JAG lawyer Lieutenant Commander Faith Coleman on JAG and NCIS (she also appeared in an episode of NCIS: Los Angeles, but as a different character).
-In 2003, she starred alongside Gary Oldman and Ving Rhames in the film Sin, and played a Hollywood rehab stereotype by the name of Toni Stark on Dawson's Creek.
-She played a power company public relations representative in a 2004 episode of Monk.
-Coppola also took on the unusual role of a female serial killer agreeing to help catch her copycat in the 2005 episode of Crossing Jordan titled "Road Kill".
+Stadi in the pilot episode of Star Trek: Voyager, played a cannibalistic murderer on CSI: Crime Scene Investigation, and a widow who marries her late husband's killer on Law & Order: Criminal Intent.
+Coppola appeared several times as JAG lawyer Lieutenant Commander Faith Coleman on JAG and NCIS, although she also appeared in a season 2 episode of CBS' NCIS: Los Angeles ("Little Angels") as a different character, FBI agent Amy Rand, an expert on kidnapping cases, and then once again as a third new character in NCIS: Origins.
+Coppola also played multiple characters in separate episodes of Crossing Jordan; she played a detective in a 2003 episode, and later took on the unusual role of a female serial killer agreeing to help catch her copycat in the 2005 episode titled "Road Kill".
+Similarly, she appeared on Two and a Half Men as Dr. Michelle Talmadge, in the episode "Woo-Hoo, a Hernia Exam!"
+(2005), and then a different character, TC Randall, in a 2013 episode.
+In 2003, she starred alongside Gary Oldman and Ving Rhames in the film Sin, and played a rehab patient and producer, Toni Stark, on an episode of Dawson's Creek.
 She had a recurring role on NBC's American Dreams, playing the role of Nancy.
-She appeared on Two and a Half Men as Dr. Michelle Talmadge, in the episode "Woo-Hoo, a Hernia Exam!"
-(2005).

 Coppola played a short role on the Fox television series Bones in 2005 as Joy Deaver in the episode "The Girl in the Fridge".

 Coppola had a role as a Muslim intelligence analyst working for the Los Angeles branch of the Counter Terrorist Unit (CTU), in a single episode of 24, named Azara ("1–2 am" during Day 4).
 All four of her scenes were cut from the broadcast episode, but are restored as extras on the Day 4 DVD.
 In them, she discovers a lead in the investigation which is originally dismissed by fellow analyst Edgar Stiles, who suspects her because of her religion.
 Edgar later apologizes to her when her lead turns out to be important.